MuslimMehdi/MuslimMehdi/README.md

 - 👋 Hi, I’m @MuslimMehdi
 - 👀 I’m interested in Machine Learning and in making my own programming language
-- 🌱 I’m currently learning Python,HTML and CSS
+- 🌱 I’m currently learning Python (ML ,AI, DL and Data sciene)
 - 💞️ I’m looking to collaborate on make a programming language which can also do AI development
-- 📫 reach me through my email
+- 📫 reach me through my email muslimmehdi17971@gmail.com

 <!---
 MuslimMehdi/MuslimMehdi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.